Data Depositor Guide

 Title (required) A short descriptive title that will help users understand what the dataset contains.

-Authors (required) You can add multiple authors to the DOI, and you must have at least one author.
+Author Information (required) You can add multiple dataset authors, and you must have at least one author.
 Fill out all required fields for each author including: First Name, Last Name, Affiliation, and E-mail.

-Other Contract Nos (optional) Other contract numbers that do not fit elsewhere in the form, including ORNL and non-DOE funding identifiers.
-Multiple contract numbers may be entered in this text field.
+Other Contract Number(s) (optional) Other funding identifiers that do not fit elsewhere in the form, including ORNL funding and non-DOE grants.
+Multiple contract numbers may be entered in this field.

-Originating Organization (required) The name of the organization that performed the research or issued the dataset.
+Originating Organizations (required) The name of the organization that performed the research or issued the dataset.

-Contributing Orgs (optional) Any organizations that contributed to the dataset through significant review, site management, data collection, etc.
+Other Contributing Organizations (optional) Any organizations that contributed to the dataset through significant review, site management, data collection, etc.

-Dataset Type (required) The data's main or most important content type.
+Dataset Type (required) Select the data's main or most important content type.

-Subject(s) (optional) The subject identifies the scientific discipline of the DOI based on a list provided by OSTI.
-Multiple subjects may be selected.
+Topics (optional) Select the main thematic categories of the dataset based on a list provided by OSTI.
+Multiple topics may be selected.

-Description (required) Long description of the DOI being created, similar to an abstract.
+Description (required) Long A narrative description of the dataset being published, similar to an abstract.
+Descriptions should not exceed 300 words.

 Software Needed (optional) Any software needed to access the dataset contents.

-OLCF Project Identifier (required) The Oak Ridge Leadership Computing Facility project ID assigned to the research associated with the DOI.
+OLCF Project Identifier or Title (required if OLCF resources used) The Oak Ridge Leadership Computing Facility project identifier assigned to the research underlying the dataset.
 Project identifiers are usually six alphanumeric digits, such as 'ABC001'.
-If the project was not funded by OLCF, do not complete this field.
+If the project did not use an OLCF resource, do not complete this field.

-Product Nos. (optional) Product Numbers identifying the dataset that have been assigned by either the originating/submitting organization or by the organization currently hosting the data.
+Product Number (optional) Product Numbers identifying the dataset that have been assigned by either the originating/submitting organization or by the organization currently hosting the data.

-Other Identifying Nos. (optional) Any other identifying numbers that do not fit anywhere else in this form.
+Other Identifying Numbers (optional) Any other identifying numbers, such as a product number, that do not fit anywhere else in this form.

 Related Identifiers (optional) The DOI being created may be related to other DOIs or web content.
 Select whether the related identifier is a DOI or URL, provide the identifier link, and select a phrase that communicates the relationship of the Constellation dataset to the related item.